ME, MY KNOTS

-Hi, my name is Ai Geok, and mine are the hands behind the knots.
+Hi, my name is Ai Geok, a native Singaporean, and mine are the hands behind the knots.

 I love knotting.
 The threads of a knot are like threads of life.
 As I bring them together in a knot, I add beauty to the world.

 How it all started ---

 I first came into contact with Chinese knots in my teens, and have been fascinated by the art for the past 30 odd years.
 Some knots are seemingly simple looking, but may be very complex and difficult to tie, taking many hours or even days to complete.
 From home deco to personal embellishments, good things are meant to be shared, right ?